Pakuan Pajajaran: Etymology and toponymy

-In Sundanese language the word Pakuan derived from the term paku which means "nail", and it also could means "fern" plant.
+In the Sundanese language, the word Pakuan is derived from the term paku which means "nail", and it also could mean "fern" plant.
 According to Carita Waruga Guru manuscript (c.
 1750), the name was derived from pakujajar or rows of pakis haji or cycas plant.
-In Sundanese pakis haji means "king's fern" to refer to cycas plant.
+In Sundanese pakis haji means "king's fern" to refer to the cycas plant.
 This theory was further supported by K.F.
-Holle in his book De Batoe Toelis te Buitenzorg (1869), mentioned that in Buitenzorg area there is a village called "Cipaku", and Pakuan Pajajaran refer to op rijen staande pakoe bomen (place where rows of paku trees stood).
+Holle in his book De Batoe Toelis te Buitenzorg (1869), who mentioned that in the Buitenzorg area, there is a village called "Cipaku", and Pakuan Pajajaran refers to op rijen staande pakoe bomen (the place where rows of paku trees stood).

 On the other hand, G.P.
 Rouffaer in his book Encyclopedie van Niederlandsch Indie editie Stibbe (1919) argued that the term "Pakuan" should be derived from the word paku which means "nail".
-The nail represent the king as spijker der wereld (the nail of world).
-This is in line with ancient Sundanese tradition that regarded their king as the nail or center of their realm.
-The tradition to analogically refer the king as "nail" is also found in Javanese Surakarta Sunanate tradition that refer their king as Pakubuwono ("nail of the world").
-Rouffaer further suggested that the term "Pajajaran" derived from the term sejajar (equal), thus Pakuan Pajajaran means "the king ('nail') of Sunda that was equal to any kings of Java."
+The nail represents the king as spijker der wereld (the nail of the world).
+This is in line with the ancient Sundanese tradition that regarded their king as the nail or center of their realm.
+The tradition of analogically referring to the king as "nail" is also found in the Javanese Surakarta Sunanate tradition that refers to their king as Pakubuwono ("nail of the world").
+Rouffaer further suggested that the term "Pajajaran" derived from the term sejajar (equal), thus Pakuan Pajajaran means "the king ('nail') of Sunda that was equal to any kings of Java".

 R. Ng.
-Poerbatjaraka in his writings De Batoe-Toelis bij Buitenzorg (1921) explained that the term Pakuan derived from Old Javanese word pakwwan, which refer to "camp" or "palace".
-Thus he suggested that the name Pakuan Pajajaran means aanrijen staande hoven (parallel courts/palaces), suggesting that the buildings and pavilions within palace compound was arranged in parallel rows.
+Poerbatjaraka in his writings De Batoe-Toelis bij Buitenzorg (1921) explained that the term Pakuan derived from the Old Javanese word pakwwan, which refers to "camp" or "palace".
+Thus he suggested that the name Pakuan Pajajaran means aanrijen staande hoven (parallel courts/palaces), suggesting that the buildings and pavilions within the palace compound were arranged in parallel rows.

-H. Ten Dam in his work Verkenningen Rondom Padjadjaran (1957), argued that the term Pakuan has something to do with stone phallic symbol of lingam.
-This erected stone monument, which in Indic beliefs symbolized Shiva, is believed once stood near Batutulis inscription as the symbol of king's power and authority.
-This is also in line with menhir stone monument – supposedly megalithic culture was still prevailed in ancient Sundanese society.
-Ten Dam also refer to Carita Parahyangan which mentions names of Sundanese kings; Sang Haluwesi and Sang Susuktunggal which are another names for paku (nail, pole, club or lingam).
-Ten Dam further argued that Pakuan was not a name, but it refer to hoffstad (capital city).
+H. Ten Dam in his work Verkenningen Rondom Padjadjaran (1957), argued that the term Pakuan has something to do with the stone phallic symbol of lingam.
+This erected stone monument, which in Indic beliefs symbolized Shiva, is believed once stood near the Batutulis inscription as the symbol of the king's power and authority.
+This is also in line with the Menhir stone monument – supposedly megalithic culture still prevailed in ancient Sundanese society.
+Ten Dam also refers to Carita Parahyangan which mentions names of Sundanese kings; Sang Haluwesi and Sang Susuktunggal which are other names for paku (nail, pole, club, or lingam).
+Ten Dam further argued that Pakuan was not a name, but it referred to hoffstad (capital city).
 Referring to the report of Kapiten Wikler (1690), Ten Dam suggested that the term Pajajaran describes the geographic position of the capital.
-Pajajaran derived from stem word jajar, which means "parallel".
+Pajajaran is derived from the stem word jajar, which means "parallel".
 This might refer to its location between two parallel rivers; Cisadane and Ciliwung.
-For a few kilometres in Bogor vicinity, both rivers runs parallel, and this is believed as the location of Pakuan Pajajaran.
+For a few kilometres in Bogor vicinity, both rivers run parallel, and this is believed as the location of Pakuan Pajajaran.